 These 3 concepts are illustrated below.
 For the contribution part, the provider is represented re-publishing the data.
 This is just an example.
 As explained above, this behavior is totally dependent on the provider implementation.

-Note: Thomson Reuters Real Time platforms provide additional and more complex means to exchange data between applications (e.g. private streams, generic messages…).
+Note: The Refinitiv Real-Time Distribution System provides additional and more complex means to exchange data between applications (e.g. private streams, generic messages…).
 These advanced concepts are not covered by this article.
-Please consult the Elektron SDK documentation for more details on these topics.
+Please consult the Real-Time SDK documentation for more details on these topics.

 5 – Data items are uniquely identified by 3 elements (Name, Type and Service)(skip this section)